dr-rompecabezas/free-genai-bootcamp-2025/writing-app/README.md

 The template images are derived from content available under CC BY-SA 3.0 license from the Sona Pona Wiki.

-## Successful Approach Using MediaPipe with MobileNet
+## Successful Approach Using MediaPipe with MobileNetV3-Small

 After exploring several approaches, we found success using MediaPipe's Image Embedder task with a MobileNetV3-Small backbone.
 This approach offers several advantages: